LibEMG/libemg/docs/source/documentation/features/features_doc.md

 feature_list = ['MAV', 'SSC', 'ZC', 'WL']
 features_1 = fe.extract_features(feature_list, windows)

-# Extract a predfined feature group
+# Extract a predefined feature group
 features_2 = fe.extract_feature_group('HTD', windows)
 ```

 # Feature Performance
-We currently have 35 features installed in the library.
-These features were tested individually with a linear discriminant analysis classifier on the 3DC dataset and achieve a wide range of accuracies.
-Note: some of these features are designed to improve robustness to factors (i.e., power line interference, limb position effect, contraction intensity variability), and as a result don't achieve high accuracy on their own for this gesture recognition task.
-Do not discount their value when used in a rounded feature set for a real-world task.
-The code associate with Figure 1 is located <a href="#code">below</a>.
+We currently have ~50 features implemented in the library.
+These features were tested individually with a linear discriminant analysis (LDA) classifier on the 3DC dataset and achieved a wide range of accuracies.
+Note: some of these features are designed to improve robustness to factors (i.e., power line interference, limb position effect, contraction intensity variability), and as such, don't achieve high accuracy on their own for this gesture recognition task.
+Do not discount their value when used in a rounded feature set for a real-world use.
+The code associated with Figure 1 is located <a href="#code">below</a>.

 ![alt text](feature_accuracies.png)
 <center> <p> Figure 1: Individual Feature Accuracy</p> </center>